-Minesh was contacted by the publication’s photo editor, Kyra Kennedy, to photograph Bow & Arrow Brewing Co., an Albuquerque, NM brewery founded by Shyla Sheppard and Missy Begay.
+Minesh was contacted by the publication’s photo editor, Kyra Kennedy, to photograph Bow & Arrow Brewing Co, an Albuquerque, New Mexico brewery founded by Shyla Sheppard and Missy Begay.
 He had previously photographed the two for a New Mexico Magazine feature and had maintained a great relationship with the founders.

 I had originally shot Shyla and Missy for another feature in 2019, so I called them up and we figured out a plan on how to delve a little deeper into their story.